Pyelonephritis is an acute UTI (Urinary Tract Infection) of the kidney.

 It originates from the complication o cystitis.
 The bacteria from the bladder can spread to the kidney through the ureter.
 It is the cause of kidney infection.

 The diagnosis and treatment must be immediate to have a full recovery.
 Delay may result in unpredictable progression.

-We define uncomplicated pyelonephritis when it occurs in non-pregnant, pre-menopausal women without relevant urologic abnormalities or other chronic diseases.
+We define uncomplicated pyelonephritis as when it occurs in non-pregnant, pre-menopausal women without relevant urologic abnormalities or other chronic diseases.

-Acute pyelonephritis is mostly a complication of lower UTI (urinary tract infection), usually cystitis.
+Acute pyelonephritis is a complication of lower UTI (urinary tract infection), usually cystitis.
 The bacterial count increases in the bladder and can spread up through the ureter into the kidney.

 The risk of kidney infection increases: